Mangalavinayagam/Mangalavinayagam/README.md

 - 👋 Hi, I’m @Mangalavinayagam
-- 👀 I’m interested in Artificial Intelligence and Machine Learning
+- 👀 I’m interested in Artificial Intelligence, Data Science and Machine Learning
-- 🌱 I’m currently learning C/C++, Java
+- 🌱 I’m currently learning LLM, C and Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning projects and problem statements to solve real world issues
-- 📫 How to reach me :
+- 📫 How to reach me : mangalavinayagam.aids2022@citchennai.net

 <!---
 Mangalavinayagam/Mangalavinayagam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.